 Integration with AR/VR systems is available via FreeD-compliant command output.
 Camera tracking information (pan/tilt/zoom/focus/iris) is output according to a synchronizing signal to facilitate configuration of virtual systems without an encoder.

 Image of AR/VR system construction

-- *1: FreeD: Widely used protocol for transmitting camera tracking information, mainly in virtual studio systems.
+- *1: FreeD is a widely used protocol for transmitting camera tracking information in AR/VR systems.

 - *2: AR: Augmented Reality.
 VR: Virtual Reality.

 This product is compatible with the IT/IP platform "KAIROS".
 It is a live video production platform developed based on a new concept and innovative architecture.
 It incorporates proprietary, ground-breaking software to maximize the CPU and GPU capacities for video processing.

 Cropping (+ Zoom) function

 A cropped portion of the video can be created simultaneously during output of the full 4K video.
 Up to three crop areas can be specified, with easy operation using the AW-RP150GJ Remote Camera Controller and the web browser screen.
 The inclusion of cropping zoom also allows up to 5x zoom of cropped images.

 - * Picture quality is lower with the cropping zoom.

 Tally LED Limit